 Food and Drink

-Solstice Restaurant: For another fine-dining option with local, fresh, and mostly organic ingredients, visit Solstice Restaurant at the Stowe Mountain Lodge.
+- Solstice Restaurant: For another fine-dining option with local, fresh, and mostly organic ingredients, visit Solstice Restaurant at The Lodge at Spruce Peak.

-The Rusty Nail: One of the town of Stowe’s most beloved spots is this live music venue and bar/restaurant with a Mexican menu, tequila, and cocktails.
+- Rusty Nail Stage: One of Stowe’s most popular spots is this live music venue, which is located inside Tres Amigos with a Mexican menu, tequila, and cocktails.

 Rentals and Gear